HARISSA

 Objectives

-HARISSA's long-term overall objective is to contribute to reducing the incidence of natural hazards and associated risks in Central Africa and in particular in the western branch of the East African rift system, in DRC, Uganda, Rwanda and Burundi.
+HARISSA's long-term overall objective is to contribute to reducing the incidence of natural hazards and associated risks in Central Africa and in particular in the western branch of the East African rift system, in DRC, Uganda, and Burundi.

 HARISSA_Scheme